 A socialization class from a young age can help this, but you also shouldn’t purchase a Teacup Poodle if you are not going to be able to be with them for a large portion of the day.

 The life expectancy of a Teacup dog is relatively long.
 These dogs can be expected to live anywhere between 12 to 14 years.
+They can live longer or shorter than this range depending on their existing health conditions and the quality of their day-to-day care.

 Known Health Issues